andrijun0406/DellAzureStackHCI/README.md

 ### Task 06 - Configuring Cluster Witness
 Cluster witness configuration helps maintain a cluster or storage quorum when a node or network communication fails and nodes continue to operate but can no longer communicate with one another.
 A cluster witness can be either a file share or a cloud-based witness.
 Here we are configuring cloud-based witness as best practice whenever it is feasible to do so.
 * Run this script [Create-Cloud-Witness](Create-Cloud-Witness.ps1) in one of the cluster node.
+* This script will automatically create a Resource Group and Storage Account based on your Azure Subscription account.

 ### Task 07 - Register the Cluster and onboarding Arc
 ## References